greatsandyeagle/sdart.github.io/index.md

 High-resolution (300dpi) PNG files:
 - One with the background color you choose (default: white).
 - One with transparent background.
 - If you request several color options, you'll then get more files (with no extra cost!).
+Other file formats are also available.

 # Price
 See the list below for the price for a SINGLE photo that you send.
 The price depends on the complexity of rendering.
 See gallery above for some examples.
 We can discuss what to include in the portrait and customize a price for you.